deib-polimi/COCOS/components/dispatcher/README.md

 1. Round Robin
 2. Random
-3. (not implemented yet) With probabilities:
+3. (not implemented yet) Probabilities:
 The request will be forwarded to the device i with probability P_i.
 Sum P_i = 1